Notice: Your browser is not supported or outdated so some features of the site might not be available.

 4.24 J

-The forefoot cushioning on this shoe is just okay.
+The forefoot cushioning on this shoe is just acceptable.
 At lower forces, it still absorbs impact well.
 However, heavier runners or those who apply significant force when landing on the forefoot may notice it flattening out, reducing its overall cushioning effect.

 7.2